Pranavm/BigDataAssignment1/README.md

 ```

 The package only contains the DownLoadFromWebToHadoop class.
 The class takes as its first argument the hadoop directory to store the downloaded files.
 This should be of the form hdfs://....
-Next argument is the type of the file to be downloaded.
-Specify "z" if the file type is an archive and you want to extract it.
-Any value other than see will be ignored.
 This can be followed by any number of urls to download.
-The urls should ideally points to archived files as the program tries to extract this file.
+The program extracts the downloaded files.
+If they are archived.